Jagucan/holbertonschool-AirBnB_clone/README.md

 ### Test

-* This time we are using the Python Unittest module.
+* This time we are using the Python <a href="https://docs.python.org/3.4/library/unittest.html">Unittest module</a>.
  - We are running all tests individually.

         python3 -m unittest tests/test_models/test_base_model.py